CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 * Go to the [Actalis Free Email Certificate][l] request form.
 * Follow the instructions: fill out the form, accept the terms and conditions, and submit the request.
 * You will receive an email with the certificate.
 * Import the certificate to one of the supported email clients.
-(See Actalis' [Email applications currently supported][s] section.)
-* For instructions on how to import the certificate, see Actalis' [Guides to installing and using your certificate][t] section.

 !!! note
     Web-based email interfaces cannot be used for secure communication; external application, such as Thunderbird or Outlook must be used.
 This way, your new credentials will be visible only in applications that have access to your certificate.